Its-Samir/formaze/README.md

 ### `createFormValidator`

-The createFormValidator function returns a Form component with built-in form validation using Zod and React Hook Form.
+The createFormValidator function accepts an argument which is a type of zod schema and returns a Form component with built-in form validation using Zod and React Hook Form.
 It simplifies the creation of forms that adhere to a Zod schema for type-safe validation.

-**Returned Form Component Props**:
+#### Argument

+**formSchema: `T`**

+-  Type: `T` (A Zod schema generated through useFormSchema or directly from Zod)

+**Props of the Returned Form Component**:

 **schema: `T`**